-5.9 For jurisdictions within the European Union: Once the Unified Patent Court Agreement enters into force, will a Unitary Patent, on grant, take effect in your jurisdiction?
+5.9 For Member States within the European Union: Can a Unitary Patent, on grant, take effect in your jurisdiction?
+If your Member State has not yet signed or ratified the Unified Patent Court Agreement, is it likely to do so and, if so, when?